plone/training/javascript/javascript-scratchpad.rst

     Integration in Mockup w/out Plone

-No-Pattern Javascript in Plone
+No-Pattern JavaScript in Plone

-    The require JS way
+    The require JS (JavaScript) way

     The old, require JS-less way